catamphetamine/farce/README.md

 // Render the initial location. document.body.innerHTML = '<div> Initial Location </div>'

-// When a page has been rendered, call "did render location" listener
+// Immediately after a page has been rendered, without any delay,
-// with the "current location" object as the argument. scrollPositionRestoration.locationRendered({ key: '123', pathname: '/initial-location' })
+// call `.locationRendered()` method with the "current location" object as the argument. scrollPositionRestoration.locationRendered({ key: '123', pathname: '/initial-location' })

 //----------------------------------------------------------------------------------------